pgRouting/pgrouting/doc/src/pgRouting-installation.rst

     $ make all doc  # build both the code and the documentation

-We have tested on several plataforms, For installing or reinstalling all the steps are needed.
+We have tested on several platforms, For installing or reinstalling all the steps are needed.

 .. warning:: The sql signatures are configured and build in the ``cmake`` command.